scanoss/engine/README.md

 export LD_LIBRARY_PATH=.:$LD_LIBRARY_PATH
 ```

-The last command should show the installed version of the SCANOSS Inventory Engine.
+The last command should show the installed version of the SCANOSS Engine.

 # Usage